Transportability without Graphs: A Bayesian Approach to Identifying s-Admissible Backdoor Sets: Preliminaries

+Notice that, since the target and source domain share the same causal graph $\graph G =\graph G^*$, the exact same sets satisfy the backdoor criterion in $\graph G^*$ and \graph D \footnote{The assumption of a shared causal graph can be relaxed without affecting the validity of our method.
+For brevity, we include this discussion in the Supplementary.}.

 The areas of transportability and identifiability provide graphical criteria that allow us to identify and generalize causal effects from observational and/or interventional distributions in different domains, when the graph is known.
-Unfortunately, the causal graph is often unknown.
-In the next sections, we propose a method for testing if these criteria hold when the graph is unknown.
+However, the causal graph is often unknown and not uniquely identifiable from available data.
+In the next sections, we propose a method for testing if these two criteria jointly hold when the graph is unknown.